-Home Alone has been considered a classic and a Christmas tradition since the moment Macaulay Culkin slapped those childishly handsome cheeks and yelled at the top of his lungs all the way back in 1990, but seeing the John Hughes written and Chris Columbus directed picture develop into a franchise of straight-to-video/dvd glorified holiday specials has given the franchise the proverbial “mixed bag” of good and bad filmmaking.
-In this edition of Ranked, we’re looking at all 5 of Home Alone movies (yes there have been 5) and judging them in terms of quality, enjoyability, critical reception and public perception to rank each from worst to best.
+Home Alone has been considered a Christmas tradition since the moment Macaulay Culkin slapped his cheeks and yelled at the top of his lungs all the way back in 1990, but seeing the John Hughes-written and Chris Columbus-directed picture develop into a franchise of straight-to-video/dvd glorified holiday specials has given the franchise the proverbial “mixed bag” of good and bad filmmaking.
+In this edition of Ranked, we’re looking at all 6 Home Alone movies (yes there have been 6) and judging them in terms of quality, enjoyability, critical reception and public perception to rank each from worst to best.

 6. Home Alone 4: Taking Back the House (2002)